babyoldlady/ai-in-healthcare-portfolio/README.md

 ---

+*This repository will continue to evolve as coursework progresses and additional analyses are completed.*

 ## Transparency Statement

+ChatGPT (OpenAI) was used as a research assistance tool to support idea organization and language refinement.
+All cited literature and conceptual framing were independently reviewed and validated.## Transparency Statement

 ChatGPT (OpenAI) was used as a research assistance tool to support idea organization and language refinement.
 All cited literature and conceptual framing were independently reviewed and validated.